-To begin, users must be granted the "Usage Report User" role.
+By default, the Usage app will be present in your dashboard.
+To begin, users must be granted the "Usage Report User" role on the organization or account level.
 This can be accomplished by someone with the “IAM Admin” role by navigating to “Setup > User management”.
 Users should log out and refresh their role assignment for the new role to take effect.

-Once the "Usage Report User" role has been granted, the Usage tool can be accessed inside the Bloomreach Dashboard by navigating to “Setup > Usage”.
+Once the "Usage Report User" role has been granted on the organization or account level, the Usage tool can be accessed inside the Bloomreach Dashboard by navigating to “Setup > Usage”.

 Note: By default, the report shows usage for the entire organization, irrespective of the account or site currently being viewed.
 Account level Usage stats can be viewed by applying the "Account Name" filter.